Naam (2024 film)

-Naam - The Missing Identity (also known as 'Benaam) is a 2024 Indian Hindi-language action thriller film co-written and directed by Anees Bazmee and produced by Anil Roongta.
+Naam - The Missing Identity is a 2024 Indian Hindi-language action thriller film co-written and directed by Anees Bazmee and produced by Anil Roongta.
 It stars Ajay Devgn, Sameera Reddy, Bhumika Chawla, Rahul Dev, Shriya Sharma, Yashpal Sharma, Vijay Raaz, Rajpal Yadav, Mukesh Tiwari and Sharat Saxena.
 It was shot on 20 November 2004 and initially scheduled for a release on 25 February 2005.
-However, due to various reasons, its release was delayed for nearly 22 years.
+However, due to various reasons, its release was delayed for nearly 22 years, making it one of the film with the longest production time.
 The film was released on 22 November 2024 to mixed reviews.

 Plot

 The story of 'Naam' revolves around a man, played by Ajay Devgn, who embarks on a journey to rediscover his identity after losing his memory.

 Production

 This action-drama entertainer began shooting in 2004 and was planned for release in 2005, 2006, 2008, and 2014 but its release got delayed multiple times due to various issues.
-The film's original title was Benaam, but it was later changed to Naam.
 It was shot in Switzerland and Mumbai.
 According to a press release issued by the makers, it was delayed due to the death of one of the producers.
 After that, the film was shelved, unable to find distributors.
 The film was falsely promoted as only being ten years old by the media.